fran-as/fran-as/README.md

 ⚡ Fun fact: I believe cooking with music is an underrated pleasure!

+💻 Technological Stack
+    Programming: 🐍 Python
+    Data Analysis: Numpy, 🐼 Pandas, sklearn
+    Cloud Services:  Google Cloud
+    Database: SQL
+    Data Visualization: Power BI

+Feel free to explore my repositories to see how I've utilized these technologies in various projects!
+If you have any questions or suggestions, don't hesitate to reach out.
+Happy coding! 🚀

 Looking forward to connecting and working together on exciting data-driven endeavors!